pingcap/docs/tidb-cloud/connect-via-sql-shell.md

 > **Note:**
 >
 > You cannot connect to [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) using SQL Shell.
+To connect to your Serverless Tier cluster, see [Connect to Serverless Tier clusters](/tidb-cloud/connect-to-tidb-cluster.md#serverless-tier).

 To connect to your TiDB cluster using SQL shell, perform the following steps: